-The Group considers that its maximum exposure is reflected by the amount of debtors (Note 23) net of provisions for impairment recognized at the statement of financial position date.
+The Group considers that its maximum exposure is reflected by the value of debtors (Note 23) net of provisions for impairment recognized at the statement of financial position date.

 Additionally, the Group is exposed to risk through cash deposits in the banks.
-As at 31 December 2020, the Group had business transactions with thirty-eight banks (2019: forty banks).
+As at 31 December 2021, the Group had business transactions with thirty-five banks (2020: thirty-eight banks).
 The Group held cash and deposits in three banks almost exclusively.
 For one domestic bank with foreign ownership, the Group received guarantee for deposits placed from parent bank which has a minimum rating of BBB+ and acceptable Credit Default Swap level ("CDS").
 The management of this risk is focused on dealing with the most reputable banks in foreign and domestic ownership in the domestic and foreign markets and on contacts with the banks on a daily basis.